Notice of Privacy Practices

 YOUR RIGHTS WITH RESPECT TO YOUR PROTECTED HEALTH INFORMATION:

-You have the right to request a restriction on the use or disclosure of your protected health/personal information.
+You have the right to request a restriction on the use or disclosure of your protected health information.
 Your request must be in writing and state the specific restriction requested and to whom you want the restriction to apply.
 We are not required to agree to a restriction that you may request, except if the requested restriction is on a disclosure to a health plan for a payment or health care operations purpose regarding a service that has been paid in full out-of-pocket.

 You have the right to request to receive confidential communications from us by alternative means or at an alternate location.
 We will comply with all reasonable requests submitted in writing which specify how or where you wish to receive these communications.

-You have the right to request an amendment of your projected health information.
+You have the right to request an amendment of your protected health information.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us.
 We may prepare a rebuttal to our statement and we will provide you with a copy of any such rebuttal.

-You have the right to receive an accounting of certain disclosures of your protected health information that we have made, paper or electronic, except for certain disclosures which were pursuant to an authorization, for purposes of treatment, payment, healthcare operations (unless the information is maintained in an electronic health record); or for certain other purposes.
+You have the right to receive an accounting of certain disclosures of your protected health information that we have made, paper or electronic, except for certain disclosures which were pursuant to an authorization, for purposes of treatment, payment, or healthcare operations (unless the information is maintained in an electronic health record); or for certain other purposes.

 You have the right to obtain a paper copy of this Notice, upon request, even if you have previously requested its receipt electronically by e-mail.